idc9/mvmm/README.md

 **author**: [Iain Carmichael](https://idc9.github.io/)

+This package implements the multi-view clustering algorithms presented in (Carmichael, 2020).
+The multi-view data setting means a fixed set of observations (e.g. patients) and multiple sets of variables (e.g. clinical as well as genomic features).
+The multi-view mixture model (MVMM) is a parametric clustering model (Bickel and Scheffer, 2004) based on two assumptions:

+1. Marginally, each view follows a mixture model i.e. there are V sets of clusters for a V view dataset.
+2. The views are independent given the marginal view cluster memberships.
-mvmm provides several algorithms for learning multi-view mixture models (Bickel and Scheffer, 2004; Carmichael, 2020).
-In this model, the structure of the "cluster membership matrix" (Pi from Carmichael, 2020) captures how information is shared between the data views.
-This package focuses on estimating the sparity structure of Pi using the log penalized MVMM or the block diagonally constrained MVMM.

-Details of these methods can be found in Learning sparsity and block diagonal structure in multi-view mixture models (Link comming soon!)
+In this model, the "cluster membership probability matrix" (Pi from Carmichael, 2020) captures how information is shared between the data views (see figures below).
+This package provides algorithms to learn a MVMM while estimating the sparsity structure of the Pi matrix.
+These algorithms include the log penalized MVMM for arbitrary sparsity structures and the block diagonally constrained MVMM.
+Details of these methods can be found in Learning sparsity and block diagonal structure in multi-view mixture models (Link coming soon!)

 # Installation